fenago/python-networking-sysadmins/scripting/lab_guides/Lab_15.md

 Working with JSON data
 -----------------------------------------

-In this section, we are going to learn about
-JSON data. **JSON** stands for **JavaScript Object Notation**.
-JSON is a data interchange format.
-It encodes Python objects as JSON strings and decodes JSON strings into Python objects.
-Python has a JSON module that formats the JSON output.
-It has functions for serializing and deserializing JSON.

--   `json.dump(obj, fileObj)`: This function will serialize an object as a JSON-formatted stream.
--   `json.dumps(obj)`: This function will serialize an object as a JSON formatted string.
--   `json.load(JSONfile)`: This function will deserialize a JSON file as a Python object.
--   `json.loads(JSONfile)`: This function will deserializes a string-type JSON file to a Python object.

-It also has two classes for encoding and decoding listed here:

--   `JSONEncoder`: Used to convert Python objects into JSON format.
--   `JSONDecoder`: Used to convert a JSON formatted file into a Python object.

 Now, we are going to see some examples using a JSON module.
 First, we are going to see the conversion from JSON to Python.
 For that, create a